-Innovation is at the heart of many different kinds of success.
+Innovation is at the heart of many kinds of success.
 For supply chain management, innovation means making a business more efficient by improving the way inventory and logistics are handled.
-There are currently a number of innovative techniques for supply chain professionals looking to improve the function of their business.
+There are currently supply chain management tools for supply chain professionals looking to improve the function of their business.

 3. Strategize Outside Your Current Boundaries

-Many companies that are thinking about ways to innovate their supply chain are focused on what they can do within the current partnerships and arrangements that they have.
+Many companies thinking about ways to innovate their supply chain are focused on what they can do within their current partnerships and arrangements.
 What some supply chain professionals fail to think about is how they might be able to forge new arrangements within their supply chain to improve productivity and do a better job of meeting their target benchmarks.

 4. Improve Your Operating Techniques

-There are all types of companies looking for the latest equipment and technology to make their supply chain division more effective.
-However, what some companies unfortunately neglect is the way that their supply chain team actually operates.
+There are all types of companies looking for the latest high-tech supply chain management tools to make their supply chain division more effective.
+However, what some companies unfortunately neglect is the way that their supply chain team operates.

 One way that many supply chain professionals have been able to improve efficiency is through incorporating a Japanese philosophy of business improvement known as Kaizen.
 Kaizen is a process philosophy that emphasizes teamwork, lean manufacturing, and allowing employees to provide input on the process.
-Kaizen has been utilized by major companies like Toyota and Lockheed Martin, in an effort to improve the production part of their supply chain.
+Kaizen has been utilized by major companies like Toyota and Lockheed Martin to improve the production part of their supply chain.

-These are some of the innovative techniques for supply chain management, but they are only a limited sampling of what is possible.
+These are some of the innovative techniques for supply chain management, but they are only a limited sampling of what is possible in the world of supply chain management tools.
 If you are looking to make your supply chain as efficient as possible, be sure to stay abreast of developments in the industry that could help you greatly improve the structure of your supply chain.